Can I Talk To My Spouse Or Coworkers About My Sexual Harassment Case?

 You can talk to your significant other or coworkers about your sexual harassment case, but you need to be aware of what could happen if you do.
 Anyone you talk to about the case could be subject to testifying under oath, and appearing in court and answering questions about what you told them.
 For example, if you were to tell your boyfriend anything about your case, for example, about an act of sexual harassment that occurred at work, the defense lawyer would have the right to question the boyfriend about what you said.
 The defense lawyer could require your boyfriend to testify, and our only recourse would be to try to get a court to stop the questioning, but we would almost certainly lose that argument.
 If it is a spouse, then, the rule is different because married persons have the spousal privilege and can avoid testifying about anything each other said.
 During the lawsuit, we always insist that communications to spouses or co-workers be minimized to avoid this dilemma, and instead of you talking to the spouse or coworker about the case, we always prefer if the spouse comes in and talks with us directly, which we are happy to do.
 As for coworkers, it is always best to not talk about your case, at all, or else you run the risk of having them testify to what you told them, and it may open up the attorney-client privilege.

-I Am Afraid Of Private Personal Information Coming Out About Me During My Sexual Harassment Case.
-Should I Still Pursue My Case?
+I Am Afraid Of Private And Personal Information Coming Out About Me During My Sexual Harassment Case; Should I Pursue It Anyway?